-Our Charter, with certain exceptions, authorizes our directors to take such actions as are necessary and desirable to preserve our qualification as a REIT.
+Our Charter, with certain exceptions, authorizes our board of directors to take such actions as are necessary and desirable to preserve our qualification as a REIT.
 Unless exempted, prospectively or retroactively, by our Board of Directors, our Charter prohibits any person from beneficially or constructively owning more than 9.8% (in value or in number of shares, whichever is more restrictive) of the outstanding shares of our common stock or more than 9.8% in value of the aggregate of our outstanding shares of capital stock (defined to include all classes or series of stock, including both common and preferred).
 Our Board of Directors may not grant an exemption from these restrictions to any proposed transferee whose ownership in excess of such thresholds does not satisfy certain conditions designed to ensure that we will not fail to qualify as a REIT.
 These restrictions on transferability and ownership will not apply, however, if our Board of Directors determines that it is no longer in our best interest to continue to qualify as a REIT or that compliance is no longer required for REIT qualification.

-Shares of our Series A Preferred Stock and Series B Preferred Stock have limited voting rights.
+Shares of our Series A, Series B, and Series C Preferred Stock have limited voting rights.

 The preferred shares have no voting rights except on matters relating to the preferences, conversion, and other rights of the holders of preferred shares.
 Accordingly, holders of the preferred shares will have no vote with respect to the election of directors to the Board, the management of us or certain fundamental changes that may be proposed with respect to us.
-Holders of preferred shares must rely entirely on the holders of the Common Stock and the Board to make decisions regarding our management and operation.
-The affirmative vote of holders of preferred shares entitled to cast a majority of the votes entitled to be cast, voting as a class, is required to approve (i) any amendment, alteration, or repeal of any of the provisions of the respective Articles Supplementary that would materially and adversely affect any preferences, conversion, and other rights, voting powers, restrictions, limitations as to dividends and other distributions, qualifications and terms and conditions of redemption of the Series A Preferred Stock or Series B Preferred Stock or (ii) the issuance of any class or series of preferred shares that ranks senior to the Series A Preferred Stock and Series B Preferred Stock with respect to the payment of dividends or the distribution of assets upon our liquidation and dissolution, in each case, as described below under "Series A and Series B Preferred Stock Approval Rights."
+Holders of preferred shares must rely entirely on the holders of the common stock and the Board to make decisions regarding our management and operation.
+The affirmative vote of holders of preferred shares entitled to cast a majority of the votes entitled to be cast, voting as a class, is required to approve (i) any amendment, alteration, or repeal of any of the provisions of the respective Articles Supplementary that would materially and adversely affect any preferences, conversion, and other rights, voting powers, restrictions, limitations as to dividends and other distributions, qualifications and terms and conditions of redemption of the Series A Preferred Stock, Series B Preferred Stock, or Series C Preferred Stock or (ii) the issuance of any class or series of preferred shares that ranks senior to the Series A Preferred Stock, Series B Preferred Stock, or Series C Preferred Stock with respect to the payment of dividends or the distribution of assets upon our liquidation and dissolution.

-Holders of Series A Preferred Stock will not have the opportunity to participate in Company growth to the same extent as holders of Series B Preferred Stock.
+Holders of Series A and C Preferred Stock will not have the opportunity to participate in Company growth to the same extent as holders of Series B Preferred Stock.